During the rainy season, the number one thing you should keep in mind when taking care of your lovely desert roses is water drainage.

 What if Your Adenium Plant Has Been Caught in Rain?

 If your adenium plant was caught in rain, you could use a hose to wash the rainwater off the surface of the leaves.
 Sometimes, the early-season rainwater may contain a bit of acid in it.
 So it's a good idea to cleanse your plant off with some nice, fresh water.

 Rain, rain go away...

-Rain, a great source of water and nutrients for many plants, can unfortunately be a great source of damage to our adenium.
+Rain, a great source of water and nutrients for many plants, can unfortunately be a great source of damage for our adenium.
 Now you know some of the practical and easy ways to take care of your plants on rainy days.

 Remember, use a soil-less potting mix that drains water well.
 You can cover your plants using a plastic grocery bag.
 Build a nice shelter to protect them from excess rainwater.
 If your plants are quite weak, consider spraying some fungicide or natural pesticide to keep the bad guys away.

-Water your plants during monsoon if the potting medium is too dry.
+Water your plants during the monsoon season if the potting medium is too dry.
 If it is moist, then just leave it as it is.
 Don’t give our babies too much food during this time of year or they might become overfed.
 Rainy season provides lots of free nitrogen in the air already, so we don’t need to do the hard work.

 Share or pin this post!